TyreeJackson/atomic/AtomicJS/todoMVC/README.md

 This folder also contains the `index.css` file which contains the css classes specific to this todoMVC demo implementation.

-Debug versions of these files are also included for working with the source AtomicJS files.

 ## 3rdparty folder
 Contains the assembled `atomic.js` script.
 This is the only script dependency that this todoMVC demo depends on.